Bingo (novel)

 Bingo is a 1988 novel by Rita Mae Brown.
 It is the second installation of the Runnymede series of books, following Six of One, which came out in 1978.

 Plot synopsis

-Bingo takes place in the small town of Runnymede, Maryland, which is located on both sides of the Mason-Dixon line.
+Bingo takes place in the fictional small town of Runnymede, Maryland, which is located on both sides of the Mason-Dixon line.
 The events take place about seven years after the end of Six of One.

 Nickel Smith is now the editor of the local Runnymede newspaper, The Clarion, which is under threat due to corporate takeover.
 Her mother, Juts, and her aunt Wheezie, the infamous Hunsenmeir sisters, try to keep an eye on Nickel, who has embarked on an affair that would shock the town.
 The sisters, who are prone to decades-long fights, find themselves newly at odds when a new eligible gentleman, Ed Tutweiler Walters, arrives in town.
 Nickel, on the other hand, feels she must take care of her aunts, but also has her hands full with her own troubles.